kaliRegenold/SeniorDesign/DesignDoc/source/design.rst

 also controls moving the robot along the path.
 The navigation will send wheel speed information to the pseudocontroller to vary the wheel speed, making the robot drive the path that was planned out in advance.
 When moving, error will be introduced, most likely from wheel slippage and uneven terrain.
-The navigation continuously monitors information provided by the localalization system to keep track of where the robot is relative to the path it is supposed to be following.
+The navigation continuously monitors information provided by the localization system to keep track of where the robot is relative to the path it is supposed to be following.
 The system will use this information to adjust wheel speeds in route to correct for the path variation as it occurs.